Language

 s.trim_end()Returns a &str with trailing whitespace removed.

-s.trim_matches(pattern)Removes the specified pattern from both ends of the string.
+s.trim_matches(pattern)Removes the specified pattern from both ends.

 s.replace(from, to)Returns a new String with all occurrences of from replaced by to.